lykmapipo/sails-hook-model-extra/README.md

 - `callback`:  A callback to invoke on results.
 If not specified a `Deferred object` is returned to allow futher criteria(s) to be chained.

+*Warning!: Using this type of search directly when dataset is few hundreds otherwise consider using search with pagination*

 #### Examples
 ##### Example using model callback API
 ```js